mayuanyang/Mediator.Net/README.md

 What would be the use cases of a stream of events?
 So it is currently not supported

 How about middleware?
-You can use middleware as normal, keep in mind that middleware will only get invoked once for each IRequest or ICommand thought that multiple reponses might return
+You can use middleware as normal, keep in mind that middleware will only get invoked once for each IRequest or ICommand thought that multiple responses might return

 ### Handling message from handler